 Study Group Attendance List

-Since SGs may have participants who are not part of the parent WG, a separate attendance list shall be maintained for the meetings of the SG and will be submitted as a document to the WG Vice-Chair.
+Since SGs may have participants who are not part of the parent WG, a separate attendance list shall be maintained for the meetings of the SG and will be submitted as a document to the WG Vice Chair.

 Reporting Study Group Status

-The progress of the SG is presented at the closing 802 EC meeting of each IEEE 802 plenary meeting by the WG Chair.
+The progress of the SG is presented at the closing IEEE 802 LMSC meeting of each IEEE 802 plenary meeting by the WG Chair.

 Study Group PAR and CSD process